codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 1. Check out the relevant branch.

     !!! note
-        The branch must match an open pull request analyzed by Codacy.
+        The branch must be associated with an open pull request analyzed by Codacy.

-After completing these steps, Codacy displays a summary of all found problems for the pull request in the main view and in VS Code's Problems tab.
+After completing these steps, Codacy displays a summary of all problems for the pull request in the main view and in VS Code's Problems tab.

-## Reviewing found problems

-To review a summary of all found problems for the pull request, open the main view by clicking the **Codacy logo** in the status bar or the **Codacy tab** in the activity bar.

 ![Codacy main view](images/codacy-vscode-extension-main-view.png)